harphub/Rgrib2/README.md

 The data fields are coded as matrices with attributes to describe projection and grid specifications.

-Usually, this package will be used together with the companion package *geogrid*.
+Usually, this package will be used together with the companion package *meteogrid*.

 ##C CODE